SurfingElectron/pokemon-top-trumps/README.md

 # Lessons Learned
-This was a simple HTML, JavaScript, and CSS project to learn the basics of working with APIs.
+This was a HTML, JavaScript, and CSS project to learn the basics of working with APIs.

 ## Versions
 ### 0.1
 Basic functionality
 - Player inputs pokémon